-Questions regarding becoming a priest of deacon call parish
+Questions regarding becoming a priest or deacon call the Parish

 The Sacrament of Holy Orders is the continuation of Christ's priesthood, which He bestowed upon His Apostles; thus, the Catechism of the Catholic Church refers to the Sacrament of Holy Orders as "the sacrament of apostolic ministry."